codio/site/source/docs/ide/features/autocomplete.html.markdown

 If you don't like your auto-complete auto-completing, just set the preference `automatic_completions = false`.

+Other languages are supported with [language server protocol](/docs/ide/boxes/installsw/langserver/) although in such files, autocomplete is not automatically involved.
+See [language server protocol](/docs/ide/boxes/installsw/langserver/) for more information.

 ## HTML Tags
 Auto complete is context sensitive, so you will only be shown Tags that are relevant to your location within the HTML file.